mrisher/smtp-sts/reporting.md

 local policy.
 The receiving system is not expected to process reports at receipt time, and MAY store them for processing at a later time.

+Alternately, if a receiving system offers `Accept-Encoding` values of `gzip` or `deflate`, the sending system MAY use `Content-Encoding: gzip` or `Content-Encoding: deflate` as appropriate.
+This can be used in place of delivering a compressed file as the payload.

 ## Delivery Retry

 In the event of a delivery failure, regardless of the delivery method, a